xl0/lovely-docs/doc_db/sveltejs-svelte/Template Syntax/each-block/digest.md

 ## Keyed Each Blocks

-Provide a key expression to intelligently update lists when data changes (insert, move, delete) rather than just appending/removing:
+Provide a unique key expression to intelligently update lists when data changes (insert, move, delete) rather than just appending/removing:

 ```svelte
 {#each items as item (item.id)}